TandaHQ/work-samples/adnat (backend)/README.md

 #### 8. Multiple organisations (tricky)
 Some people have 2+ jobs.
 Extend organisation functionality to allow users to belong to more than one organisation.
 You will need to rethink the shifts model.
 Shifts currently belong to a user (who belongs to a single organisation).
 If there are multiple organisations involved, this falls apart, because you don't know which organisation the user worked the shift at.

-#### 9. Unit tests
+#### 9. Functional or Unit tests
-Unit tests are a good idea.
+Adding tests is a good idea.
 We don't mandate that you write any for this challenge, but feel free to go ahead and write some tests for your code.

 #### 10. JavaScript enhancements
 It is possible to build a solution to this challenge without writing a line of JS.
 However, a solution that used some would be more exciting.
 Here are some ideas: